shuhei/knowledge/berlin.md

 The parks that I have been so far:

+- Volkspark Friedrichshain - Nice.
+  - Book a spot on a website https://www.neuer-hain.de/grillen-im-volkspark
 - Tempelhofer Feld - Fun.
 3 BBQ areas.
-- Volkspark Friedrichshain - Nice.
 - Fennpfuhlpark - A beautiful park.
 - Mauerpark - So so for BBQ.